 Many states offer disease monitoring and certification programs for diseases such as Johne's disease and PI-BVD.
 Ask a veterinarian about programs in your state.
-Apply for a premises identification number for your ranch from your state veterinarian's office if you have not already done so.
+Apply for a premises ID number for your ranch from your state veterinarian's office if you have not already done so.
 Work to develop a ranch-level disease and disaster plan.

 Marketing and financial management.
 April 15 is the deadline for filing federal income tax returns.
-Detailed and organized income tax returns.
 Detailed and organized ranch records make completing tax returns much easier.